 The observer makes use of whatever available information at the moment to make a reasonable causal inference.

 Kelley posits that the entity (the specific object, task, or situation that is the target of the attribution) will be attributed to the cause with which it covaries (Försterling, 1989).
-Accordingly, to make any logical covariance judgements, an individual must have information about the effect from two or more points in time.
+Accordingly, to make any logical covariance judgments, an individual must have information about the effect from two or more points in time.
 Accordingly, the more known points in time, the better the information for making accurate attributions.

-The attributor, with knowledge of multiple points in time can draw conclusions from patterns based on the entity displays consistency, distinctiveness, and consensus.
+The attributor, with knowledge of multiple points in time can draw conclusions from patterns based on whether the entity displays consistency, distinctiveness, and consensus.

 See Attribution Theory for more on this theory

 Kelley’s Covariation Model posits that individuals make causal inferences by examining the covariation of behavior across different contexts and situations.
 Causal inference in attribution theory refers to the process of determining the cause of a particular behavior or event.
-When we observe something happening, we naturally seek to understand why it occurred
+When we observe something happening, we naturally seek to understand why it occurred.

 - Consensus: How other people behave in the same situation.